SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/index.md

 ---
 slug: /integrations/pci-compliance/opentelemetry
 title: OpenTelemetry
-description: Learn about our Sumo Logic OpenTelemetry apps.
+description: Integrate with Sumo Logic using our OpenTelemetry apps for PCI Compliance, enabling streamlined observability and monitoring.
 ---

 This guide has documentation for Sumo Logic OpenTelemetry apps.